dortania/OpenCore-Install-Guide/config-HEDT/ivy-bridge-e.md

   * This is a word, it is not optional to omit this setting.
 You will regret it if you don't set it to `Optional`, note that it is case-sensitive
 * **ScanPolicy**: `0`
   * `0` allows you to see all drives available, please refer to [Security](https://dortania.github.io/OpenCore-Post-Install/universal/security.html) section for further details. **Will not boot USB devices with this set to default**
-* **SecureBootModel**: Default
+* **SecureBootModel**: Disabled
-  * Enables Apple's secure boot functionality in macOS, please refer to [Security](https://dortania.github.io/OpenCore-Post-Install/universal/security.html) section for further details.
+  * Controls Apple's secure boot functionality in macOS, please refer to [Security](https://dortania.github.io/OpenCore-Post-Install/universal/security.html) section for further details.
   * Note: Users may find upgrading OpenCore on an already installed system can result in early boot failures.
 To resolve this, see here: [Stuck on OCB: LoadImage failed - Security Violation](/troubleshooting/extended/kernel-issues.md#stuck-on-ocb-loadimage-failed-security-violation)

 :::